 For this technology, the type of plastic you convert to fuel is important.
 If you burn pure hydrocarbons, such as polyethylene (PE) and polypropylene (PP), you will produce a fuel that burns fairly clean.
 But burn PVC, and large amounts of chlorine will corrode the reactor and pollute the environment.
 Burning PETE releases oxygen into the oxygen deprived chamber thereby slowing the processing, and PETE recycles efficiently at recycling centers, so it is best to recycle PETE traditionally.
 HDPE (jugs) and LDPE (bags and films) are basically polyethylene so usable as fuel as well, just slightly more polluting as a thicker heavier fuel is created.
 But additional processing can turn even HDPE into a clean diesel.

-If you wanna to get more details about Waste Plastic to Fuel or the cost of related pyrolysis machine , you can send E-mail to email@example.com.
+If you wanna to get more details about Waste plastic to fuel conversion process plant you can send E-mail to firstname.lastname@example.org.
 You can consult our professional engineer and specialized sales team with leave a message in below form.We will contact with you ASAP.You also can visit our factory in Henan,China.Get Detailed address.